kokocares/keywords-client/clients/python/README.md

 This matches "sewerslide" against eating eating and parenting, with a confidence of 1 and 2 and any intensity (as intensity was omitted).

 ### Version
 Use this to pin to a specific version of the regex otherwise the endpoint returns the latest.  e.g.

 ```py
 koko_keywords.match("sewerslide", version="20220206")
 ```

+We do not recommend setting this as we frequently update keywords for better matching performance.

 ## Performance
 The underlying library is written in Rust and cross-compiled to the four major CPU targets.
 Regexes are cached based on the cache expiration headers (currently set to an hour).
 This ensures very low latency and overhead (< 1μs/req).